 No, I discovered that several years ago.
 But I was surprised somewhat that mainstream media had finally picked up on the message.
-For years mainstream media has used the Framingham study to scare us into being fearful of fat and cholesterol.
+For years mainstream media has said that fat was a “bad guy,” but now, things appear to be changing.

 The Myth: Low-Fat = Healthy

 Once upon a time, I totally bought into the low fat myth.
 I actually lived on low-fat, low-calorie, high-sugar, nutrient-deficient food in college and LOST weight.
 Yes, most people gain the freshmen 15, but I lost weight.
 But I wasn’t healthy.

 I lived on pasta with a sprinkling of parmesan, iceberg lettuce with fat-free Italian dressing (yuck! what was I thinking?!), Fruit Loops (yes, the kid cereal), Sprite, and fat-free microwave popcorn (ewww…).
 My years in college were fraught with colds, flus, sinus infections, pneumonia, mono, fatigue, and on and on.

 Maybe I didn’t gain weight, but I was on the road to disaster.

 My diet set me up for a multitude of problems that I’m still dealing with today – fatigue, weight gain, and hypothyroidism.

 Not only was I eating a nutrient poor diet, but my diet lacked essential fatty acids and I ate WAY too much sugar.
 That sugar caused serious inflammation and set me up for serious health issues.

 What we need to realize is that most of the time, low-fat doesn’t equal healthy.
 Most low-fat foods (unless they’re things like fruits and vegetables) are filled with chemicals and sugar – inflammatory inducing components that set your body up for disease.

 Why Fat Can Be Actually Be GOOD for You